Rafase282/MyFCCWiki/HTML-&-CSS.md

 ```

 ## Uncomment HTML
+Given that there are two ways to write comments in JavaScript:
+1. Using `//`
+2. Using `<!-- text -->`

+You can easily uncomment by just removing the comment elements.

+## Comment out HTML
 Commenting is a way that you can leave comments within your code without affecting the code itself.

-Commenting is also a convenient way to make code inactive without having to delete it entirely.
+It is also a convenient way to make code inactive without having to delete it entirely.

 You can start a comment with `<!-- and end a comment with -->`.